carnarez/polars-unpack/README.md

 - Fields described in the schema but absent from the JSON source will be added as `null` values.
-- Fields prenset in the JSON source but absent from the schema will be dropped.
+- Fields present in the JSON source but absent from the schema will be dropped.

 ### `unpack.unpack_text`